thuyn789/happy_shopy/README.md

 ## Basic App Structure

 - The root widget: main.dart
-- After login, the app will bring user to a screen to choose contact for messaging
+- After login, the app will bring user to a home screen to browser products
-- main.dart -> choose_contact.dart -> chat_screen.dart

 ## Login Credentials for Demo Accounts